Cornwall Good Seafood Guide logo

 Sustainability Overview

 Very little is known about the state of Turbot stocks in our area.
 They are a relatively rare species and landings to Cornish ports have decreased in recent years although this may be due to reduced fleet size.
 Discards of juvenile turbot is a problem in trawl fisheries.
 Turbot is highly prized and the majority is caught by gill nets set on the seabed (tangle or trammel nets) and trawls.
 Management is poor as catches are not limited by quota, and better science is needed to assess the sustainability of this species.
-It is advised to avoid eating turbot untill managment and scientific advise improves sustainability of this fishery.
+It is advised to avoid eating turbot untill management and scientific advise improves sustainability of this fishery.

-In 2022 a total of 122.6 tonnes of turbot were landed to Cornish ports with a value of £1.84 million (MMO data).
+In 2022 a total of 122 tonnes of turbot were landed to Cornish ports with a value of £1.6 million (MMO data).

-Updated January 2024
+Updated October 2024

 Sustainability ratings for this species